 Vultr WordPress Hosting with GridPane

-I extensively tested these WordPress control panels and GridPane is one of the best-reviewed panels for hosting WordPress.
+I extensively tested these WordPress control panels and in my opinion, GridPane is one of the best panels for hosting WordPress.
 It also has a basic free starter plan case you just want to check them out.

+So how can you take advance of the VULTR high-frequency goodness?
 Connecting GridPane with Vultr is easy.
-It takes the following steps:
+It actually takes the following steps:

 - Third, signup and login at GridPane.